w-academy/woo-economic/readme.txt

 Products can be synchronized two ways.
 So if you already have lots of products in your WooCommerce shop, you can synchronize them into E-Conomic.
 And the otherway  way around of course.
 There are a few things to be aware of though:

 * The product group you setup in E-Conomic is used for synchronizing.
 All products from that group but the shipping product are synchronized.
 * You must add a unique SKU to your products in WooCommerce, this is used as the product number in E-Conomic.
+The SKU can numeric and non numeric.
+If it is non-numeric, set the product offset to 0.
+* The product description will be striped for tags and shortened to 255 characters when synchronizing to E-Conomic, this does not affect the product description in WooCommerce.

 = How it works =
 Using the plugin is simple, it takes care of those tedious repeating tasks.